Islam in Australia: Bangladeshi Muslims

 According to the 2016 Australian Census, Bangladeshi origin population were around 55,000; among them about 33,000 were living in NSW.
 Bangladeshi Muslims are located primarily in Rockdale, Lakemba, Bankstown and many suburbs in Western Sydney region with a mosque in Sefton and in the south-east of Melbourne, with a mosque at Huntingdale.
 The Sefton Mosque has been linked to the Tablighi Jamaat School of Islam and has hosted Hizb ut-Tahrir.
 For Bangladeshi Muslims attending the Huntingdale Mosque, all Islamic lunar months, such as Ramadan are observed using local moon-sightings, rather than being based on Middle-Eastern, or other, timings.
 According to the 2016 Australian census, 81.2% of the Bangladesh-born population in Australia was Muslim by faith.

 Bosnian Muslims

 Bosnian Muslims have predominantly arrived in Australia after 1992, with most of the community living in the south east of Melbourne and in the south west of Sydney.
 There are Bosnian run mosques in Deer Park, Noble Park, Penshurst and Smithfield.
 According to the 2016 Australian census, 23.2% of the Bosnia and Herzegovina-born population in Australia was Muslim by faith.

 Egyptian Muslims

 Egyptian Muslims in Sydney are represented by The Islamic Egyptian Society.
 The Society has managed the Arkana College in Kingsgrove since 1986.
 It is reported that enrolments for its 203 co-educational places are booked out until 2020.
 According to the 2016 Australian census, 15.6% of the Egypt-born population in Australia was Muslim by faith.

+Indonesian Australians

+Though Islam is the majority religion in Indonesia, Muslims are the minority among Indonesians in Australia.
+In the 2006 Australian Census, only 8,656 out of 50,975 Indonesians in Australia, or 17%, identified as Muslim.
+However, in the 2011 census, that figure rose to 12,241 or 19.4%, 18.9% in 2016, and 19.3% in 2021.